Egamer512/csc215/CASE_STUDY/STUDYQ.md

 the program would the necessary changes occur?
 * just change the == so that it is the word not the character.
 But this also requires a loop to ensure everything is correct.

+3. Suppose that the calculator is to be converted to use C++ double values rather than integers.
+Where would changes need to be made?

+Just make sure that the inputs would be able to handle the double values instead of just integers.
+Also make sure that any code that was specified for integers work for doubles.

+4.